 Development of speed is essential in soccer, where the ability to reach the ball first or outrun opponents, is paramount.
 Good soccer players will turn out 30 metre sprint times of well under 4 seconds, yet this alone is not enough.
 Speed endurance is vital as well, to maintain that pace throughout a match, especially during intense bursts.
 Agility is another important factor, since quick lateral movements may help you to evade opponents.
 The tall and strong players are usually the target men when it comes to set pieces.
 Leg strength and power are a crucial part of the jumping ability.
-All round muscular strength is important in such a physical game, thus the musculature associated with sound posture should also be well toned to reduce the risk of injury.
+All-round muscular strength is vital in such a physical game.
+Thus the musculature associated with healthy posture should also be well-toned to reduce the risk of injury.

 Phases of Training

 With a season that lasts from the end of August to May, it is difficult to be in peak condition for every match, the dream of any manager!
 Much conditioning training takes place in the summer months, preparing for the winter campaign.
 Most of the running training is done then and strengthening work carried out.
 In some European countries, the season is split into two halves, with a break over the Christmas period.
 This double periodised year gives a physiological benefit and is likely to reduce the number of injuries.
-One current Premier League team follows this philosophy even though there is no break in our playing season; it simply goes back to endurance work midway through the winter.
+One current Premier League team follows this philosophy even though there is no break in our playing season; it only goes back to endurance work midway through the winter.
 The problem here is that players run the risk of being overtired in matches during this period and lose speed and sharpness.

 The training week